 Here are self-care steps recommended by the experts.
 Make a promise to yourself to do the following – choose where you want to start on your path.

-- Weigh myself every day and notify my care team if I have gained over 5lbs in one day, immediately.
-I will also notify my care team if I lose weight without trying or without making big changes to my diet or exercise level.
+- Weigh myself every day and immediately notify my care team if I have gained more than five pounds in one day.
+I will also notify my care team if I lose weight without trying or making big changes to my diet or exercise level.

 - Be active every day – Your health care team can help you know what is the right amount for you.